Get to Know Us

 Eric is an avid home cook and lover of all things food-related.
 Although not professionally trained as a chef, he has taken dozens of recreational cooking classes.

-All of our writers were carefully chosen for their extensive experience in their subject areas.
+All of our writers were carefully chosen for extensive experience in their subject areas.

 Danilo was a professional chef for over 15 years.
 He has written about food and cooking over a decade.
 He has been writing for The Spruce Eats since its launch in 2017.

-Colleen is a mixologist and writer with a passion for creating and sharing great cocktails that has been writing for The Spruce Eats since it launched in 2017 and has been with About.com since 2006.
+Colleen Graham is a cookbook author with over 10 years of experience in the food writing and recipe development world.
+She is a cocktail expert and professional bartender.
+She has been writing for The Spruce Eats since it launched in 2017, and has been with About.com since 2006.

-In her 12 years of professional writing experience, she has published over 900 recipes and two books about cocktails, "Tequila: Cocktails With a Kick" and "¡Hola Tequila!, Ninety Creative Cocktails and Inspired Shooters."
-Colleen has also owned her own photography studio for more than 20 years.
+In her 12 years of professional cookbook writing and recipe development experience, she has published over 900 recipes and two books about cocktails.

 We know that finding the right recipe for weeknight dinners or holiday feasts can be tricky.
-Some recipes look great on paper, but the end result is disappointing.
+Some recipes look great on paper, but the proof is in the pudding.
 To help make picking the perfect recipe a little bit easier, we launched Recipe Badges.
-You’ll find these badges on our top recipes—as voted by our community or hand selected by our editors.
-These tried-and-true dishes are ones we return to over and over again and we know you’ll love them, too.
+You’ll find these badges on our top recipes—as voted by our community or selected by our editors.
+These tried-and-true dishes are ones we return to over and over again, and we know you’ll love them, too.